leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 For this reason, I also execute the integration tests against a local webserver provided via Lando.
 Building a Lando server with my plugin's requirements will take over 5 minutes but, once created, I can start the same instance again in just a few seconds.

-I particularly like Lando because I can commit my plugin's required configuration in the repo (defined via a `yaml` file), so anyone can clone the repo, execute a command, and have the same development environment ready.
+I quite like Lando because I can commit my plugin's required configuration in the repo (defined via a `yaml` file), so anyone can clone the repo, execute a command, and have the same development environment ready.

 ## The plugin being tested

 My WordPress plugin is the [GraphQL API for WordPress](https://graphql-api.com), and it is open source: [`leoloso/PoP`](https://github.com/leoloso/PoP).

-As a side note: The latest release of the plugin is version `0.8.1`, however I am just days away (🤞) from releasing version `0.9`, after _16 months of work_ on over _1000 PRs_ from _14700 commits_ 🙀.
-If you'd like to be notified of this upcoming release, be welcome to [watch the project in GitHub](https://github.com/leoloso/PoP) or [subscribe to the newsletter](https://graphql-api.com/newsletter/) (no spam, only announcements).
+As a side note: I am just days away (🤞) from releasing the new version `0.9`, after _16 months of work_ on over _1000 PRs_ from _14700 commits_ 🙀.
+If you'd like to know more about this upcoming release and be notified when it's finally out, be welcome to [watch the project in GitHub](https://github.com/leoloso/PoP) or [subscribe to the newsletter](https://graphql-api.com/newsletter/) (no spam, only announcements).

 ## What must be tested